 College Clubs and Societies are funded by grants from the CCRFC (Combined Common Rooms Finance Committee), which has JCR, MCR and SCR representation on it.
 Grant applications are made at the start of the Easter Term for the following academic year.

 Update or add an entry

-If you would like to update an existing entry on this page or add a new club or society, please fill in the online form.
+If you would like to update an existing entry or add a new club or society, please fill in and submit the form below.